ohjay/ohjay.github.io/_articles/1843-path-tracing.md

 <br />

-In this project we implemented a physically-based **renderer**, or a program that produces photorealistic imagery from 3D scene descriptions.
-The photorealism is brought about by tracing light rays from the eye into the environment and representing the objects they hit as output pixels.
+In this project, we implemented a physically-based renderer – a program that produces photorealistic images from scene descriptions by modeling the transport of light.
+Put shallowly, the renderer traces rays from the eye into the environment and represents the objects they hit as output pixels.

 <br />